JavierSegoviaCordoba/semver-gradle-plugin/.docs/docs/examples/ONE_PROJECT.md

 Created new semver tag: v0.1.2-beta.1
 ```

-## 9. Create and add to git a new file, then run `./gradlew semverCreateTag "-Psemver.stage=final"`
+## 9. Create and add to git a new file, then run `./gradlew createSemverTag "-Psemver.stage=final"`

 - Without changing the state, promote the current state to be a final version.